 There’s more proof that a smart storytelling strategy can raise perceived value.
 About 10 years ago, the Significant Objects literary and anthropological experiment “demonstrated that the effect of narrative on any given object’s subjective value could be measured objectively.”
 The hypothesis was that “stories are a driver of emotional value and can transform insignificant objects into significant ones.”
 In this experiment, the researchers listed insignificant objects on eBay along with heartfelt and well-written stories about the item.
 The items, which were originally purchased at a garage sale for no more than $1.50 each, resold for nearly $8,000.

 The most successful companies in the world have stories strongly linked to both a sense of purpose and meaning.
 Think Apple, Ben & Jerry’s, Google, Tesla, Disney.
 Storytelling and brand value are tightly linked because there is no better way to connect and engage.
 The ability to tell a good story is essential and can make or break a company’s ability to showcase its value and obtain financing.
 A business may truly have a better product or service, but in the end, decision-making is much more emotional than it is logical.

 This is the first of a two-part series.
-Stay tuned next week for part two.
+Click here to read part 2.